artdong/react-org-tree/README.md

 # react-org-tree

-> A simple organization tree chart based on react
+> A simple organization tree component based on react

 ### Installation